Liaro0903/HighK-Marder/README.md

 # Installation
-Make sure to have the following toolboxex installed in your MATLAB
+Make sure to have the following toolboxes installed in your MATLAB
 1. Xolotl
 2. tight_subplot

 The `MyXolotl` folder holds custom files that need to be copied to the Xolotl toolbox for the code to work.
-Run `initialize.sh` in the `MyXolotl` folder.
+Run `initialize.sh` in the `MyXolotl` folder and it will add the custom files to their location in Xolotl toolbox.

 # The core of how this project is structured
 The main class is called the HKX, which is a xolotl wrapper (more info in the file).
 Inside contains methods that are used repeately to setup the neurons, so it will simplify the setup process.